sblabkribb/biofoundry_workflows/workflows/workflows_en.md

 - **WT080**: Image Analysis
   - This workflow is dedicated to analyzing cell growth, morphology, chromatin structure, organelle, and sub-cellular protein localization using high-throughput optical devices, such as microscopes.
 It includes sample preparation steps for imaging analysis, ensuring high-quality and reproducible results.

+- **WT085**: Mycoplasma Contamination Test
+  - This workflow screens mammalian cell cultures for mycoplasma contamination using rapid biochemical assays (e.g., ATP-based luminescence), targeted PCR/qPCR of mycoplasmal DNA, and culture-based confirmation when required.
+It supports routine high-throughput screening in 96/384-well formats with appropriate positive/negative controls, and reports qualitative/quantitative results with action thresholds for quarantine, decontamination, or discard prior to critical downstream experiments.

 - **WT090**: High-speed Cell Sorting
   - This workflow involves sorting cells based on target metabolite or cell activity using genetic circuits that convert the activity into a detectable signal.
 It enables the isolation of specific cell populations for further analysis or experimentation.